LOST-STATS/lost-stats.github.io/Presentation/Figures/binscatter.md

 ## R

+It is fairly straightforward to create a basic binned scatterplot in R by hand.
+There is also the **binsreg** package for more advanced methods that includes things like automatic bandwidth selection and nonparametric fitting of the binned data; see [here](https://towardsdatascience.com/goodbye-scatterplot-welcome-binned-scatterplot-a928f67413e4) for another example.

-For the examples below I will be using this created data:
+For the example below I will be using this created data:
 ```r
 x = rnorm(mean=50, sd=50, n=10000)
 y =  x + rnorm(mean=0, sd=100, n=10000)